vlandeiro/yakari/README.md

    - Instead of `yakari ~/.config/yakari/configurations/git.toml`
    - Simply use `yakari git`

-Yakari automatically searches for matching TOML configurations in `~/.config/yakari`.
+Yakari automatically searches for matching TOML configurations in `~/.config/yakari/configurations`.

-## Create new configurations
+## Create a new menu

 If a CLI you use is not yet supported or you want to build your own collection of commands, create a new TOML file with the following template: